KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

 * Up-to-date calendar
 * Online donations
 * Facebook share and like buttons
+* Facebook Page like buttons
 * Messages accepted via website

 Cons:
 * Commonly seen WordPress template used
 * Color and photo choice/editing could at times be used to better effect
 * Pictures and Videos page looks as though it stopped being updated years ago
+* Could do with a direct link to New Jerusalem's often-updated [Facebook Page](https://www.facebook.com/newjerusalemchurchprettyprairieks)

 Notably, New Jerusalem Church is using the very popular WordPress [Twenty Eleven](https://wordpress.org/themes/twentyeleven) theme.
 I also considered this template for Pretty Prairie United Methodist Church because the national United Methodist Church offers this template as part of its hosting platform.
 But, I decided to forgo it in order to have something unique to Pretty Prairie United Methodist Church.